Engineering geologists carry out investigations and analysis in order to assess the risk of geological hazards

-- collating data and producing reports;
+- collate data and produce reports

-- overseeing the progress of specific contracts;
+- oversee the progress of specific contracts

-- supervising site and ground investigations;
+- supervise site and ground investigations

-- making visits to new project sites;
+- visit new project sites

-- advising on problems such as subsidence;
+- advise on problems such as subsidence

-- Typical starting salaries range from £21,000 to £23,000.
+- Typical starting salaries are around £21,000 to £23,000.

-- Salaries at senior level/with experience can reach £40,000 to £50,000.
+- Salaries at senior level, or with experience, can reach £40,000 to £50,000.

 Income figures are intended as a guide only.

-Working hours usually include regular extra hours, but rarely weekends or shifts.
+Working hours usually include regular extra hours, but rarely involve working weekends or shifts.
 Longer working hours are more common within the private sector.
-Allowances for overseas work are paid, but overtime is commonly not.
-Career breaks are rare and part-time work is unlikely.
+Allowances for overseas work are paid, but overtime is commonly unpaid.

 What to expect